mmaxence/mmaxence.github.io/content/Experience/_index.md

 ## 2018
 ### The year I became a better manager.
 <mark>As I said, being an expert at what you are doing doesn't make you a great manager</mark>.
 During this year and with a team growing, It was time to put theory in practice.
-I've learnt through hard experiences and great guidance from my managers.
+I've learned through hard experiences and great guidance from my managers.
 Learning the value of delegation and communicating effectively, Becoming a better manager..

 ### Opening Design to anyone
 Late this year, We've internally published the first version of our Design system. <mark>From now on anyone in the company can access and <i>play Lego</i> with our components and layouts</mark>.
 Since then we've seen different teams using these assets to mockup things such as what a potential partner integration would look like over our White Label SDK.
 Designers are asked to help out if requested but our time can now focus on upcoming releases!